 After muscle cells take in BCAAs, the body creates an increase in the absorption of other amino acids to keep things in balance.
 As leucine stimulates insulin release, the end result is an increase in amino acid transport and muscle tissue synthesis.
 It’s because of this that they are considered to be anabolic compounds.

-The average dose for BCAAs suggested is 1 to 4 grams taken 60-90 minutes before your workout.
+The average anabolic supplements dose for BCAAs suggested is 1 to 4 grams taken 60-90 minutes before your workout.

-Of all the amino acids that can be taken separately, none comes close to generating anabolic potential as much as glutamine.
+Of all the amino acids anabolic supplements that can be taken separately, none comes close to generating anabolic potential as much as glutamine.
 Glutamine is classified as a semi-essential amino acid.
-Under normal circumstances the body can synthesize glutamine from other amino acids to meet physiological demands but under some conditions the body cannot do so.
+Under normal circumstances, the body can synthesize glutamine from other amino acids to meet physiological demands but under some conditions, the body cannot do so.

 Recently, glutamine has come to be regarded as one of the most important of the amino acids when the body is subjected to such stress and trauma as cancer, burns and intense exercise – such as when you hit the weights.
 Under these conditions, glutamine becomes an essential amino acid, and it is therefore very important to consume sufficient amounts to meet the increased physiological demands created by these situations.

-Positive nitrogen balance means the amount of nitrogen being taken in from amino acids should be greater than the amount of nitrogen being excreted.
-This is the state necessary for amino acids and protein to be converted into more muscle tissue.
+Positive nitrogen balance means the amount of nitrogen being taken in from anabolic supplements should be greater than the amount of nitrogen being excreted.
+This is the state necessary for anabolic supplements and protein to be converted into more muscle tissue.
 Conversely, negative nitrogen balance indicates that more nitrogen is being excreted than taken in.
-In such states, the body will not only have difficulty building new muscle tissue, it may start burning existing muscle tissue.
-Glutamine supplementation guarantees that you will be in a positive state of nitrogen balance.
+In such states, the body will not only have difficulty building new muscle tissue, but it may also start burning existing muscle tissue.
+Glutamine anabolic supplements guarantee that you will be in a positive state of nitrogen balance.

-The normal dosage of glutamine taken by bodybuilders and others athletes is 5 to 10 grams per day.
+The normal dosage of glutamine anabolic supplements taken by bodybuilders and other athletes is 5 to 10 grams per day.

-ATP is the fuel used for muscle contraction.
+ATP anabolic supplements are the fuel used for muscle anabolic supplements contraction.
 The initial and most effective method of synthesizing ATP is creatine kinase, which uses a non-oxygen dependent process that is responsible for all maximal muscle contractions.
-Creatine kinase rapidly converts the initial stores of ATP to energy, and is responsible for high intensity, short intensity activity such as lifting weights.
+Creatine kinase rapidly converts the initial stores of ATP to energy and is responsible for high intensity, short intensity activity such as lifting weights.

 The bottom line on creatine is that it will allow you to pump out those last few reps that make the difference when it comes to packing mass onto your frame.

 The recommended dose of creatine is 5 grams daily, or a loading phase using 5 grams, 4 times a day for 5 to 7 days, followed by 5 grams daily.
-To further creatine’s uptake into muscle cells, take it on an empty stomach with liquid carbs a half hour before a meal.
-You can also add it to your post exercise recovery shake, when your muscles are eager to absorb just about everything.
+To further creatine’s uptake into muscle cells, take the anabolic supplements on an empty stomach with liquid carbs a half hour before a meal.
+You can also add it to your post-exercise recovery shake when your muscles are eager to absorb just about everything.